title

 previous | next

-The Guomintang turns Anti-Communist
+The Guomindang turns Anti-Communist

-By November 1926, when Chiang and his army reached the Yangzi River, thirty-four warlords had allied themselves with the Guomindang – the warlords trying to preserve what they could of their power.
-Along the Yangzi River, the Guomindang army took control of the three neighboring cities of Hankow, Wuchang and Hangyang.
-And the Guomindang moved its capital to Hankow.
+By November 1926, Chiang and his army moving northward reached the Yangzi River.
+Along the Yangzi the Guomindang army took control of the three neighboring cities of Hankow, Wuchang and Hanyang.
+Thirty-four warlords had found it opportune to ally themselves with the Guomindang, trying to preserve what they could of their power.

 People of wealth decided that Chiang was an alternative to communist upheaval and confiscations.
 And Chiang needed money if he were to make himself a force against the Guomindang's left-wing.
 His son was still studying in Russia, but after soul searching and sleepless nights Chiang decided to reverse Sun Yat-sen's policy of working with the Communists.
 In Shanghai, he negotiated with bankers, capitalists and members of Shanghai's powerful mobsters – the Green Gang.
 And from various sources he received large donations of money.

 Chiang made his big move on April 12.
 Communists and other leftists in Shanghai were rounded up and shot.
 Hundreds of union supporters and organizers were killed, and Zhou Enlai barely escaped.
 Chiang's troops machine-gunned peaceful demonstrators responding to the crackdown, killing three hundred.
-The dead and wounded were carried away, and those only wounded were buried with the dead.
+The dead and wounded were trucked away, and those only wounded were buried with the dead.

 The bloodbath was extended to other cities, including Canton, where Chiang's subordinates and supporters were in control.
 Chiang sent a directive to the Guomindang leadership in Hankow that all Communist propaganda must cease.
-Guomindang leadership in Hankow dismissed Chiang, called him a counter revolutionary and offered a reward against him, dead or alive.
+Guomindang leadership in Hankow dismissed Chiang, called him a counter-revolutionary and offered a reward against him, dead or alive.
 And Chiang retaliated by setting up a rival government in Nanjing.

-A war between those who supported the Communists and those who supported the Guomindang lasted throughout the year.
+A war between those who supported the Communists and those who supported the Guomindang lasted throughout 1927.
 Mao was in Hunan and barely escaped execution at the hands of Guomindang forces.
 His wife, Yang Kaihui, was captured and beheaded.
 Soldiers were sent to dig up the graves of Mao's parents.

 Mao found refuge along the border between Hunan and Jiangxi provinces – a hilly region covered with bamboo and pine, with pheasants, deer and tigers, and only a few remote villages in the valleys, where people grew rice and beans.
 Joining Mao there were about a thousand others who had fled the Guomindang's crackdown.
 And in other remote locations in central China other Communist refugees were gathering.
 Mao now favored creating a Red Army as well as organizing the peasantry into a force to take power.
 And, drawing from recent experiences, he constructed what was to be one of his maxims: that power comes from the barrel of a gun.
 This was in defiance of Stalin's views, but at this point the influence in China on which Stalin had spent millions of gold rubles had been reduced to nothing.
-The Communists working within the Guomindang had ended.
+Communists working within the Guomindang had come to an end.

-Meanwhile, in the autumn of 1927, during a hiatus in the march north, Chiang married into a wealthy Chinese family.His wife was Soong Meiling, who had been educated in the United States and was a sister of Sun Yat-sen's widow.
+Meanwhile, in the autumn of 1927, during a hiatus in the march north, Chiang had married into a wealthy Chinese family.
+His wife was Soong Meiling, who had been educated in the United States and was a sister of Sun Yat-sen's widow.
 She was a Methodist, and Chiang also became a Methodist, and he remained serene in the belief that he had not been excessive in his move against the Communists.

 Sources